Solid vs Polyurethane Motor Mounts: Does Material Matter?

 Additionally, bad motor mounts don’t do a great job of absorbing the vibrations, which may lead to delayed shift times and even drivetrain damage, especially at high revs.

 So, it shouldn’t come as a surprise that solid mounts are your best chance at transferring maximum engine torque to the wheels.
-That’s one of the reasons why racecars solid-mount everything.
+That’s one reason why racecars solid-mount everything.

 Solid Motor Mounts vs Polyurethane vs Rubber